 Artlangs are any languages made mainly for artistic reasons.
 Some artlangs value aesthetics above functionality or linguistic credibility, while others are heavily researched and very naturalistic.

-International auxiliary languages or auxlangs are made with the specific goal to be used in real life as a real-world Lingua Franca, or as a language for international relations, without having to show favouratism or bias towards an already-existing natlang.
+International auxiliary languages (IALs) or auxlangs are made with the specific goal to be used in real life as a real-world Lingua Franca, or as a language for international relations, without having to show favouratism or bias towards an already-existing natlang.
 Esperanto is an example of this.
 Auxlangs are often a posteriori, but not necessarily.

 [top]Other language types